suhwooahn/suhwooahn.github.io/teaching.md

 "I just wanted to say that Suhwoo was an excellent TA!
 He really cared about the students learning and went above what a TA would usually do."
 (COM 300)

+"The teaching assistant did a good job of making sure the students understood the material in this course."
+(COM 300)

 "Suhwoo was a good TA very prompt with emails very kind and wanted everyone to succeed.
 Always helpful and gave beneficial feedback."
 (COM 100)

 "Great job!
 You did a great job making my public speaking woes go way down.
 Thankful to have improved on that."
 (COM 100)